flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/radar.md

     - Map mode: No weather display but ground information: Black for water, green for ground, and amber for cities and mountains.

 !!! attention ""
-    Currently only precipitation is available in the FBW A32NX for for Microsoft Flight Simulator.
+    Currently only precipitation is available in the FBW A32NX for Microsoft Flight Simulator.

 ###  TILT